Syariffahri/Syariffahri/README.md

 Hi!
-I'm Syarif Muhammad Fahri.
-Currently work as Mobile Developer using Flutter as a Framework with 3 years experience.
-Producing responsive and high-quality apps.
-Implement complex UI layouts and be able to have nice animations with custom widgets.
-RESTful API with http or dio packages and implementation with google firebase to login.
-Currently using GetX or BloC as state management.
-Familiar with handling issues in terms of UI, data, testing and debugging with cross-platform development.
-I always apply clean folder structure and clean coding too.
-I can work independently or as a team and like to be in a collaborative environment and have more passion.
-Committed to keep learning and be more active.
+I’m Syarif Muhammad Fahri, a Mobile Developer with 3 years of experience specializing in Flutter.
+I have a strong track record of producing responsive and high-quality apps, implementing complex UI layouts, and creating smooth animations with custom widgets.
+I am proficient in working with RESTful APIs using http or dio packages and have experience integrating Google Firebase for user authentication.

+I currently use Riverpod or GetX for state management and am well-versed in handling UI, data, testing, and debugging challenges in cross-platform development.
+I consistently apply clean folder structures and clean coding practices in my work.

+I have successfully developed an application that has been downloaded by more than one million users, demonstrating my ability to create impactful and scalable solutions.
+My soft skills include problem-solving, effective communication, and time management, which enable me to work efficiently both independently and in team environments.

+Whether working independently or as part of a team, I thrive in collaborative environments and am passionate about continuously learning and improving my skills.

-Contact me:
+Contact me: syariffahri26@gmail.com
-syariffahri26@gmail.com